Category:110 State and Federal Wage Rates and Other Requirements

 - b.
 Conduct Wage Rate Interviews according to the frequencies listed in EPG 110.3.1.

 - c.
-Check interviews against payroll, and record all findings in the Wage Interview Log as well as AASHTOWARE Project (AWP).
+Check interviews against payroll, and record any discrepancies on the Employee Interview Form CR-1 and in AASHTOWARE Project (AWP).

 - 9. Electronic Filing of Payrolls